-My department is presently preparing regulations for the 2004 Act.
-In drafting these regulations it is evident that some of the regulation-making powers previously found in the 1987 Act have not been carried over.
-To overcome that the bill also makes miscellaneous amendments to ensure that current procedures contained in the regulations can be continued under the 2004 Act.
-I shall now consider some specific amendments contained in this bill.
-Throughout the Act there are numerous provisions indicating that breaches of certain sections are capable of being unsatisfactory professional conduct or professional misconduct.
-However, section 498 (a) of the Act provides that any contravention of the Act is capable of constituting unsatisfactory professional conduct or professional misconduct.
-SCAG agreed to remove most of the repetitive references to unsatisfactory professional conduct or professional misconduct and rely on the general prohibition in section
+I shall now consider some specific amendments contained in this Bill.

+Throughout the Act, there are numerous provisions indicating that breaches of certain sections are capable of being unsatisfactory professional conduct or professional misconduct.
+However, s 498(a) of the Act provides that any contravention of the Act is capable of constituting unsatisfactory professional conduct or professional misconduct.
+SCAG agreed to remove most of the repetitive references to unsatisfactory professional conduct or professional misconduct and rely on the general prohibition in s.
+498(a).
-498 (a).

 However, provisions that clarify which conduct by which person will be considered a breach, or which set a higher standard than the general provision, are retained.
-In addition, some breaches which involve a practitioner ignoring or defying the requirements of the Act or the regulatory authorities are amended to bring them into line with the higher standard imposed on these sorts of breaches generally in the Act-such breaches are professional misconduct.
-The Admission Board has requested that section 24 be amended to provide a general power for the Admission Board to exempt a person from the requirements of approved academic qualifications or length of practical legal training, where the board is satisfied that the person has sufficient experience and/or qualifications to be waived.
+In addition some breaches which involve a practitioner ignoring or defying the requirements of the Act or the regulatory authorities are amended to bring them into line with the higher standard imposed on these sorts of breaches generally in the Act-such breaches "are professional misconduct".

+The Admission Board have requested that section 24 be amended to provide a general power for the Admission Board to exempt a person from the requirements of approved academic qualifications or length of practical legal training, where the Board is satisfied that the person has sufficient experience and/or qualifications to be waived.
+This may arise where a partner in a large law firm moves from the UK to Australia and wishes to be admitted based on their length of time spent as a practitioner in the UK.
+Under the proposed amendment the Admission Board can place other educational or training requirements on an applicant, for instance completing a course in Australian constitutional law.

-This may arise where a partner in a large law firm moves from the United Kingdom to Australia and wishes to be admitted based on the length of time spent as a practitioner in the United Kingdom.
-Under the proposed amendment the Admission Board can place other educational or training requirements on an applicant, for instance, completing a course in Australian constitutional law.
-The amendments to sections 41 and 45 make clear the underlying policy position of the model scheme that a legal practitioner only holds one practising certificate in one jurisdiction in any given year.
-Using that one certificate the practitioner will be able to practise in any Australian jurisdiction that has adopted the model laws.
-Section 47 of the Act states that any application for a practising certificate made out of time cannot be further considered by a council.
+The amendments to sections 41 and 45 make clear the underlying policy position of the Model Scheme that a legal practitioner only hold one practising certificate in one jurisdiction in any given year.
+Using that one certificate, the practitioner will be able to practise in any Australian jurisdiction that has adopted the model laws.

+Section 47 of the Act states that any application for a practising certificate made out of time cannot be further considered by a Council.
 A late applicant must apply for a new practising certificate.
-To stop practitioners deliberately applying for a new practising certificate to avoid a late fee it is proposed that a new section 92A be added.
-That section states that where an application for a grant of a practising certificate is made, and the applicant in the immediately previous practising certificate year held a certificate issued by the same council as the one applied to, a higher fee may apply to that application.
-Under the model bill concerns have been raised about how the Act deals with cash received by a solicitor law practice.
-SCAG has agreed to amend the model so that transit money received in the form of cash will always go through the trust account.
-This ensures there is a record of that money being received.
+To stop practitioners deliberately applying for a new practising certificate to avoid a late fee, it is proposed that a new s 92A be added.
+This section states that where an application for a grant of a practising certificate is made, and the applicant in the immediately previous practising certificate year held a certificate issued by the same Council as the one applied to, a higher fee may apply to that application.

+Under the Model Bill, concerns have been raised about how the Act deals with cash received by a solicitor law practice.
+SCAG has agreed to amend the Model so that transit money received in the form of cash will always go through the trust account.
+This ensures there is a record of this money being received.